Convolutional L2LFlows: Generating Accurate Showers in Highly Granular Calorimeters Using Convolutional Normalizing Flows: Model

 As the log-likelihood is additive under joining distributions, training each flow individually is equivalent to training all flows jointly.
 This makes training easier and allows for straightforward parallelization on several compute nodes.

 Calorimeter data are sparse, meaning that most input values are zero.
 This poses a problem for training flows.
 Since the data points live in a submanifold of the data space, the density and therefore the loss are not bounded.
 This problem is usually solved by adding noise.
 As in the original CaloFlow, we add uniform noise between zero and \(1\)~keV to all voxels.
-In addition, we fill zero voxels with log Gaussian distributed values to avoid sharp edges.
+Only adding uniform noise would lead to discontinuities in the density at zero and one keV.
+To avoid that, we fill zero voxels with log Gaussian distributed values before adding the uniform noise.

 We trained one instance of the networks for 200 epochs on \textsc{GettingHigh} and one instance for 800 epochs on \textsc{CaloChallenge} dataset~3.
 The different amount of epochs is necessary because of the different training statistics.
 We applied a one-cycle learning rate scheduler~\cite{Smith:2018}, decoupled L2 regularization~\cite{Loshchilov:2017bsp}, and L2 gradient clipping.
 ADAM~\cite{Kingma:2014} was used as optimizer.
-As data augmentation, we rotated the \textsc{CaloChallenge} dataset~3 showers by random angles in the \(x-y\) plane.
+As data augmentation, we rotated the \textsc{CaloChallenge} dataset~3 showers by random numbers of angular bins in the \(x-y\) plane.
 This is possible because the incident particles enter the calorimeter perpendicular to its surface and no magnetic field brakes the symmetry.
 Further details on architecture and training are provided in \ref{sec:architecture}.